-- a table with each row corresponding to a pattern template.
-For each pattern, the following information or link is displayed:
+The Create Pattern page displays.
+The Create Pattern page provides a table with each row corresponding to a pattern template.
+For each pattern, the following information or link displays:

-- Name—Click a pattern name to view the pattern in the View Pattern template window.
-This window shows a read-only version of the pattern with syntax highlighting where TPL keywords and variables are displayed in colors different from the other text.
+- Name — The name of the pattern.
+Click a pattern name to view the pattern in the View Pattern template window.
+The View Pattern Template Window shows a read only version of the pattern with syntax highlighting where TPL keywords and variables are displayed in different colors to the other text.
 The Turn Line Numbering On/Turn Line Numbering Off button toggles line numbering and can be used to ease copying and pasting text from one of the templates.
 A button to close the window is also provided.

-- Options—A download link.
-Clicking this link enables you to download a copy of the pattern to your local file system.
+- Options — A download link.
+Clicking this enables you to download a copy of the pattern to your local file system.

-For pattern testing, you might need to be able to clean up the data your pattern models.
-For more information, see Destroying data.
+For pattern testing you might need to be able to clean up the data your pattern models.
+See Destroying data for more information.